 I read through many of Lucia’s blog posts and showered her (and others familiar with the islands) with questions to get tips/suggestions/recommendations and started planning an itinerary with some ideas on what to see and do.
 We only had 10 days there, and we always try to slot some relaxing “do nothing” time too, so we decided to stick to one island (Oahu) and maybe visit the other islands on future trips.
 Here are some of the highlights.

 - We found our accommodations on AirBnB and got a studio (bedroom with private bathroom and small kitchen) with a balcony to sit and relax or eat breakfast.
 We bought beverages and breakfast items, and ate at the studio most mornings, so we could get ready and out the door faster and go straight to the beach or to explore the island.
 We did enjoy a few breakfasts out to try some local options as well.

 - People say Hawaii is an expensive destination, and while I agree it can easily be that way, a bit of research and flexibility could help a lot.
-For food choices, for example, depending on your unit having a kitchen or not, a trip to the grocery store can save you a bundle and allows for more control over what you are eating on your vacation.
-You can also save by having a small cooler, then grabbing something suitable on the way and having a picnic lunch at the beach instead of eating at the restaurants nearby, which can be heavy on the wallet.
-I’m not saying you shouldn’t eat out, and for us enjoying the local food is a very important part experiencing any destination.
+For food choices, for example, depending on your accommodation having a kitchen or not, a trip to the grocery store can save you a bundle and allows for more control over what you are eating on your vacation.
+You can also save by having a small cooler, then grabbing something suitable on the way to the beach and having a picnic lunch there instead of eating at the restaurants nearby, which can be heavy on the wallet.
+I’m not saying you shouldn’t eat out, and for us, enjoying the local food is a very important part of experiencing any destination.
 But to enjoy the local flavours, you usually don’t have to go fancy all the time (check out these cheap eats).
 There are plenty of more affordable options the “locals” regularly enjoy, and if they live there, they should know, right?